N-jettiness for muon jet pairs in electroweak high-energy processes: Introduction

 Before we proceed, we need to point out that the electron here means the electron with a cloud of gauge bosons and all the possible leptons.
 It is analogous to the proton in QCD in the sense that the proton contains gluons and all the possible quarks (and antiquarks).
 The confusion may arise because there is no distinctive terminology to distinguish the electron cloud, and the electron itself, while a quark describes a parton in the proton in QCD.
 From now on, the electron $e$ corresponds to the proton in QCD, while the electron doublet $\ell_e$ describes the partons.

 With this terminology in mind, we consider the 2-jettiness in the process $e^- e^+ \rightarrow \mu^-$-jet + $\mu^+$-jet.
 The final states consist of the dijets in which there is at least a muon and antimuon in each jet.
 In our previous paper~\cite{Chay:2021arz}, the factorization for the channel $\ell_e \overline{\ell}_e \rightarrow \ell_{\mu} \overline{\ell}_{\mu}$ has been analyzed to show the characteristics of the nonsinglet nature in the weak interaction.
 In order to analyze the 2-jettiness for the $\mu^- \mu^+$ jets, the remaining channel $W W \rightarrow \ell_{\mu}\overline{\ell}_{\mu}$ should be included, which is the main issue of the paper.
 In the factorization for this channel, we need the additional input of the gauge-boson beam functions, and the hard and soft functions associated with this channel.
 Especially the color structure in the soft and hard functions is more involved, which can be expressed in terms of the $3\times 3$ matrices representing the space of the operators in the channel.
 After performing the computation at next-to-leading order (NLO), we estimate the contributions from the singlets and the nonsinglets with the resummed results at next-to-leading logarithmic accuracy (NLL) for these two channels.
+In contrast to the gluon PDF in QCD, the $W$ PDF may be suppressed compared to the electron PDF because the $W$ bosons are emitted perturbatively from the electron.
+But we keep the possibility of the appreciable $W$ PDF open and proceed.
+In this sense, the processes $e^+ e^- \rightarrow WW$, $\ell_L W \rightarrow \ell_L W$ or $WW \rightarrow WW$, where a muon fragments from the $W$ boson in the final state, are regarded as the processes at higher orders.